 |Name||The name of the client configuration.
 The name identifies each configuration entry uniquely from all other client configurations.|

 |Version||The agent version, found within square brackets, e.g. |

-When the Address field does not properly identify a client, the Status field will show , indicating that the address cannot be resolved.
+When the Address field doesn’t properly identify a client, the Status field will show , indicating that the address can’t be resolved.

 |Schedule||The backup schedule.
 The predefined default schedules are daily, weekly, monthly, and quarterly.
 You can also select any other defined schedule, or None (which means that you not use scheduled backups).|

 |OS||The operating system running on the client.
 Knowing which operating system a client is running is helpful – the information is used to generate default settings for the client that can be modified through the client’s Edit interface.|